shermanflan/airflow-on-aks/README.md

 1. Use az cli to login
 2. Run: `az ad sp create-for-rbac --sdk-auth > airflow.azureauth`

-## Box.com Authentication for Box.com Hook
+## Box.com Authentication for BoxHook
 A json key file has been created for authentication and loaded as secret [box_secret](https://github.com/shermanflan/airflow-on-aks/blob/master/k8s/az-add-aks.sh#L153) in AKS.
 This enables the custom [`BoxHook`](plugins/bsh_azure/hooks/box_hook.py)